 - Harvard University Charter, 1936

-Students at The Master’s College are expected to take personal responsibility to live a redeemed life, characteristic of a true disciple of Christ.
+Students at The Master’s University are expected to take personal responsibility to live a redeemed life, characteristic of a true disciple of Christ.
 Entrance into Christian community begins with salvation.
 Christ’s invitation to die to self, represented in the act of baptism, also leads to being raised in newness of life.
 Unless an individual has experienced true regeneration, he is unable to experience and participate in authentic Christian community.
 For students who profess Christ but have not genuinely come to life-changing faith, the exercise of complying with the practices of genuine believers can only result in legalism.
 True believers imitate Christ not out of guilt, but love.
 This makes the motivations of the heart the real focus within a community of believers.
 For those who are authentic disciples of Christ, the desire to be like Christ supersedes the desire for personal benefit, which in turn allows them to become people of great spiritual impact.
 Unless one accepts Christ’s invitation to die, he cannot truly live.

 Personal holiness must be understood as not only a duty, but the authenticating fruit of true regeneration.
 It is a validation of the Gospel’s promise to lead us into transformed lives, to be new creatures in Christ.
-The Master’s College chooses to take a student at his word, based on his written personal testimony, that he is indeed a believer.
+The Master’s University chooses to take a student at his word, based on his written personal testimony, that he is indeed a believer.
 The campus culture, therefore, is designed to assist and enable every student to pursue godliness in all aspects of life, resulting in a student possessing integrity with regard to their desire to be “imitators of Christ.”